cartagenae/X_Walk/README.md

 ## How to Use ...

+In your terminal / command prompt...
-* Type 'python3 x_walk.py'
+* Enter 'python3 x_walk.py'
-* If you're using Windows type 'python x_walk.py'
+* If you're using Windows, enter 'python x_walk.py'

 <img width="570" alt="Usage_1" src="https://user-images.githubusercontent.com/6395465/59801226-26ccfd80-929d-11e9-8c33-1827167149a2.png">